yxlin/yxlin.github.io/_docs/random-effect-model/shooting-decision2.md

 > range(study3[, .N, .(s, S, B, CT, RACE)]$N)
 ## [1]  6 33
 ```

+Of course, it is also possible that the other two interesting factors, the
+neighborhood context and the blurring of the object, may play roles
+in resulting in their findings with no difference in boundary separation.

 In case you may be interested, I listed the estimates for each participants below.
 Not every participant has a higher threshold for black targets than white targets.